ghazyayman/kotlin-tskmgmnt-app/README.md

 # kotlin-tskmgmnt-app

-I create this project to for final assessment from Mobile College class with help of Youtube.
+I create this project for final assessment from Mobile College class with help of Youtube.